embodied-computation-group/Hierarchical-Interoception/README.md

 ```r
 shiny::runApp(here::here("apps & wrappers","shiny app.R"))
 ```
 or go to the "app & demo" directory and run the `shiny app.R` script

 ### App Usage

 #### Power Grid Panel

 1. **Parameter**:                       Choose between "Threshold" or "Slope"
 2. **Effect Size**:                     Specify the desired effect size (0.0 to 1.0)
 3. **Adjust Sample and trial Ranges**:  Use sliders to set subject and trial ranges
 4. **Choose Power Level**:              Select desired power (0.80, 0.90, or 0.95)
 5. **Interpret Results**:               Contour lines show combinations achieving target power

 #### Effect Size vs. Power Panel

 1. **Parameter**:         Choose between "Threshold" or "Slope"
 2. **Set Sample Size**:   Specify number of subjects and trials
 3. **View Power Curve**:  See how power changes with effect size
 3. **Interpret Results**: Psychometric functions show (efffect size by power).

 #### Manual Input Panel

 1. **Enter Parameters**: Specify exact sample sizes and effect size and parameter
 2. **Submit Query**:     Get precise power estimates for above
 3. **View Results**:     See power for hierarchical, simple t-test, and uncertainty propagation methods

 ## Dependencies

-The Project is setup with "renv" and a "setup.R" script that ensures the right version of R-packages, but also installs the "cmdstanr" package" for fitting Stan models.
+The Project is setup with `renv` and a `setup.R` script that ensures the right version of R-packages, but also installs `cmdstanr` for fitting Stan models.
 If the installation of cmdstanr fails please follow the steps outlined below

 ### Stan Installation

 Stan requires a working c++ toolchain, please follow this [guide](https://mc-stan.org/install/) for your operating system.
-After having a working c++ toolchain one can install cmdstanr with the following commands (also present in the "stetup.R")
+After having a working c++ toolchain one can install `cmdstanr` with the following commands (also present in the `setup.R`)

 ```r
 # Install cmdstanr